 - 1. Algeria is an upper-middle-income country with a population of 40.6 million people.2 In the last two decades, the country has achieved a 20 percent poverty reduction and has made significant improvements in the well-being of its people.3 According to the most recent data, 5.5 percent of the population was living below the national poverty line in 2011, with only 0.5 percent living below the international poverty line of USD 1.90 a day.4 The largest country in Africa, Algeria covers 2.4 million km2, including 2.0 million km2 of the Sahara desert.
 The urban population constituted 72 percent of the total population in 2017 and the proportion is expected to grow in the short to medium term.5 - 2.
 The oil boom has enabled the Government to clear Algeria's foreign debt, invest in human capital and infrastructure and improve the country's human development indicators.
 Declining international oil prices are, however, threatening the sustainability of social programmes and Algeria needs to continue making progress towards the targets of the Sustainable Development Goals (SDGs). - 3.
-Algeria has hosted Sahrawi refugees from Western Sahara since 1975.
-This prolonged and forgotten refugee crisis is the second longest-lasting in the world.
-The refugees live in five camps Awserd, Boujdour, Dakhla, Laayoun and Smara near the town of Tindouf, 2,000 km southwest of Algiers.
-In a move without parallel elsewhere in the world, the Government of Algeria has granted special status to the Sahrawi authorities enabling them to administer the territory they temporarily occupy.
-Sahrawi authorities based in Rabouni are therefore responsible for camp administration. - 4.
-The Government of Algeria provided Sahrawi refugees with humanitarian assistance until 1986, when Algeria requested the support of the United Nations humanitarian agencies.
+Algeria has hosted Sahrawi refugees from Western Sahara, since 1975.
+The current population of refugees in Algeria primarily live in five camps Awserd, Boujdour, Dakhla, Laayoun and Smara near the town of Tindouf, 2,000 km southwest of Algiers. - 4.
+The Government of Algeria provided refugees with humanitarian assistance until 1986, when Algeria requested the support of the United Nations humanitarian agencies.
 It is critical that the agencies maintain their commitment to responding to the humanitarian situation until a lasting political solution is found. - 5.
-In March 2018, the Office of the United Nations High Commissioner for Refugees (UNHCR) published data indicating that 173,600 refugees were living in the five camps: 33,000 boys, 32,300 girls, 52,900 women and 55,400 men.6 These figures provide humanitarian agencies with more evidence for addressing the particular needs of each group, by sex and age and by camp. - 6.
 The camps are in an arid region, characterized by extreme heat and very low rainfall; livelihood and economic opportunities are limited.
 No formal banking system is in place.
 This leaves the refugees highly dependent on humanitarian assistance, including food.